gcanti/fp-ts/docs/modules/These.ts.md

 # getLeftOnly (function)

-Returns the `L` value if and only if the value is constructed with `Left`
+Returns the `E` value if and only if the value is constructed with `Left`

 **Signature**